thunderbird/webext-docs/action.rst

       :name: [``tabId``]
       :type: (integer)

-      The id of the tab for which you want to modify the action.
+      The id of the tab for which you want to modify the action button.

 .. _action.disable: